 - United Nations Environment Program on Climate change mitigation and adaptation ebook

-See also Climate Adaptation and Mitigation.
+See also Climate Adaptation and Mitigation (including the Paris Agreement).